nlutala/password-generator/README.md

 # password-generator
 A program that randomly generates a password of 6 to 15 characters (as specified by the user).
-This is an open-source project anyone can contribute to.

 ## Description
 This program was created as a small project to help me familiarise myself with string manipulation.